 Sample reverse proxy layout:

-The following are sample general instructions for configuring for an Apache Squid proxy for use with Symantec VIP.
-Please refer to http://www.squid-cache.org/ for additional
+The following are general instructions for configuring for an Apache Squid proxy for use with the Symantec VIP SSP IdP.
+Please refer to http://www.squid-cache.org/ for additional assistance.

 An active Apache Squid installation